haptork/easyLambda/_docs/03-hello-world.md

 The section explains basic set of functionality with the help of simple examples.

-Let's look at a minimal Hello world data-flow with ezl.
+Let's look at a minimal Hello world dataflow with ezl.

 {% highlight ruby %}
 using ezl::rise;